 Navigating Requests for Change

-More than only processing the request, the change manager's role is to align them with the company's strategic objectives.
-This includes a keen understanding of how every request for a change might affect the bigger picture and a commitment that ensures that each change offers a purpose and brings value.
+The change manager's role is more than processing the request; it is aligning it with the company's strategic objectives.
+This includes a keen understanding of how every request for a change might affect the bigger picture and a commitment to ensuring that each change offers a purpose and brings value.

 Essential Skills for a Change Manager